MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/manage-software-download-settings-office-365.md

 After you download the software, you can use your existing software deployment tools and processes to deploy InfoPath or SharePoint Designer to your users.

-## Additional considerations about managing software download settings in Office 365
+## Additional considerations about managing Office installation options
 - The list of Office software that appears on the **Office installation options** page depends on the type of Office 365 (or Microsoft 365) plan that your organization has.

 - Users have to be local administrators on their computers to install Office software.
 If users aren't local administrators, you'll have to install Office for them.